libitx/curvy/README.md

 ## Disclaimer

-The are many published warnings that you should never try to implement well-known (and known to be secure) crypto algorithms yourself.
+The are many warnings that you should never try to implement well-known (and known to be secure) crypto algorithms yourself.
 Well guess what, that's exactly what I've done here.
 I am **not** a cryptographer nor a mathmetician.
+Proceed at your own risk.
 If you're after the most performant and battle tested Bitcoin library, use the [`libsecp256k1`](https://hex.pm/packages/libsecp256k1) NIF bindings.

 This library offers a simpler and smaller interface for common functionality.
-Being writting purely in Elixir without any dependencies, it is a lighter-weight option without the compilation complexities the NIF bindings may bring.
+Being writting purely in Elixir without any dependencies, it is a lighter-weight option without the compilation complexities NIF bindings may bring.

 I am grateful to the authors of the following open source libraries I have referred to extensively in creating this library: